cshatto/fire-recovery/README.md

 Windows Users: Use -v C:\Users\{USER}\ot-recovery:/fire-recovery.

-Check that the container is running:
+Check that the container is running in the backgroound (-d):
 ```
 docker ps
 ```